yoonka/migresia/README.md

 ## Migrations

-Each migration is an Erlang source `*.erl` file stored in folder `priv/migrate/`, where `priv` is the private folder of the Migresia application.
-That folder is ignored in the Migresia repository and it is recommended that `priv/migrate` is a link to a folder within the main project, of which Migresia is a dependency, where it should be kept under a version control.
+Each migration is an Erlang source `*.erl` file stored either in folder `priv/migrate/`, where `priv` is the private folder of the Migresia application, or under the priv directory of your application.
+If that folder is under Migresia's priv directory you will not need to pass in an application when calling Migresia; if it's under your own project you will.

 Migresia compiles the migrations automatically when it applies them, so they should be always distributed as source files.
 This is mainly to allow keeping applied migrations under a version control but not have to compile them every time when building the application or creating a release.

-When developing a new migration just use `migresia:check/0` to let Migresia to compile them and report any problems.
+When developing a new migration just use `migresia:check/0` or `migresia:check/1` to let Migresia try to compile them and report any problems.

 #### Migration names